rfabbri/vpe/README.txt

     git fetch vpe
     # double-check no files match!
 Usually .gitignore is conflicted, or README
     git merge --allow-unrelated-histories vpe/master

+    # Now replace the origin remote by a new one for LEMSVPE
+    git remote add origin git@bitbucket.org:rfabbri2/lemsvpe.git

+    # massive push
+    git push -u origin --all # pushes up the repo and its refs for the first time git push origin --tags # pushes up any tags

+    # substitute remotes initially done locally to a proper remote

+    git remote remove vpe

+    # run all this in a bootstrap/setup script
+    git remote add vpe http://github.com/rfabbri/vpe
+    git fetch vpe
+    git branch --track vpe-master vpe/master

+    # run VPE's bootstrap first
+    git remote add vxl git@visionserver.lems.brown.edu:kimia_group/lemsvxl.git
+    git remote add vxd git@github.com:rfabbri/vxd.git
+    git fetch vxl
+    git fetch vxd
+    git branch --track vxl-master vxl/master
+    git branch --track vxd-master vxd/master

+    # check user's git is greater than 2.

+### First-timer cloning and seting up LEMSVPE
+    git clone git@bitbucket.org:rfabbri2/lemsvpe.git lemsvpe
+    git checkout -b new-master origin/new-master
+    git remote add vpe http://github.com/rfabbri/vpe
+    git fetch vpe
+    git branch --track vpe-master vpe/master
+    vpe-bootstrap
+    # check user's git is greater than 2.

+### Pulling in changes from VPE from within Internal project
+    # VPE was merged directly into the project root.
+That's where it lives.
+    # So we use regular merges.
+If there are conflicts (eg, for the README), we
+    # should always favour our version.

+    git fetch vpe
+    git merge -s ours vpe/master  # this didn't work, one commit had conflict,
+                                  # the rest got ignored.
+I just carefully
+                                  # cherry-picked the VPE changes I needed
+### Conclusion
+- same as before

+- Caveat: git log --follow doesn't work for sub folders to trace down to the orig repo

+- mere users only push to main repo, but will never ever push directly to the subrepos, unless they are advanced users. this may be a good thing, as day-to-day workflow gets centralized and synced a lot easier (one repo) than before.

 # Submodules for VPE